Encyclopedia

 FAQ

-What is the difference between Class I, Division 1 and Class I, Division 2?
+What’s the difference between Class I, Division 1 and Division 2?

-Class I, Division 1 assumes ignitable gas or vapor concentrations may exist under normal operation, frequent maintenance, leakage, or fault-related release conditions.
-Division 2 assumes the hazard is not normally present in ignitable concentration during ordinary operation.
+Division 1 covers areas where ignitable gas or vapor concentrations may exist during normal operation, frequent maintenance, leakage, or certain fault‑related release conditions.
+Division 2 applies where the hazard is not normally present during ordinary operation.

 Is Class I, Division 1 the same as ATEX Zone 1?